corby/libusb/README.md

 # libusb
 golang wrapper for libusb-1.0

-The API for libusb has been mapped 1-1 to equivalent go functions and types.
+The API for libusb has been mapped 1-1 to equivalent go functions and types except for the async functions.
+Due to how GOC interacts with native libraries an additional layer had to be added to deal with callbacks and buffer handling.

 See http://libusb.info/ for more information on the C-API